 GeneCards Summary for EGF Gene

 EGF (Epidermal Growth Factor) is a Protein Coding gene.
 Diseases associated with EGF include familial primary hypomagnesemia with normocalciuria and normocalcemia and hypomagnesemia 4, renal.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
+Among its related pathways are PI3K-Akt signaling pathway and PI3K/AKT Signaling in Cancer.
 GO annotations related to this gene include calcium ion binding and epidermal growth factor receptor binding.
 An important paralog of this gene is LRP1B.

 UniProtKB/Swiss-Prot for EGF Gene

 EGF stimulates the growth of various epidermal and epithelial tissues in vivo and in vitro and of some fibroblasts in cell culture.
 Magnesiotropic hormone that stimulates magnesium reabsorption in the renal distal convoluted tubule via engagement of EGFR and activation of the magnesium channel TRPM6.
 Can induce neurite outgrowth in motoneurons of the pond snail Lymnaea stagnalis in vitro (PubMed:10964941).

 The epidermal growth factor receptor (EGFR) is a receptor tyrosine kinase of the ErbB family.
 Four members of the ErbB family have been identified; EGFR (ErbB1, HER1), ErbB2 (HER2), ErbB3 (HER3) and ErbB4 (HER4).
 EGFR signaling drives many cellular responses.